 How to Update Video Drivers in Windows 10

-This may not solve all your problems with video displays in WIN 10.
-It frequently calls for updates to the small programs that communicate between the operating system and your devices – your video drivers.
+This may not solve all your problems with video displays with WIN 10.
+It frequently calls for updates to the small programs that communicate between the operating system and your devices.

 Other more extreme display problems include: